 Well now is the time to pull those babies out and give them a good wipe-over.
 My favourite is a serious literary project begun in the early 1990s, BACKEDDY.
 It’s a good book and I still love it but a complicated structure and time frame give trouble every time I try a new edit.
 It is a truly Australian story, and if I could find a traditional publisher for it I would be delighted.

-A collection based on my experiences in Central Australia in the late sixties to the eighties was originally called ALICE BLOODY SPRINGS.
-Editing the stories and writing several new ones resulted in a change of title to RADIANT SANDS.
+RADIANT SANDS is a collection based on my experiences in Central Australia in the late sixties to the eighties, and includes several stories about the 1940s and 1950s.
 The final novelette- length story, set around Maralinga, is a fictional account of a patrol officer facing awful choices when Aboriginal people were known to be still out in the atomic blast zone.
-These are Australian stories based on real experiences in the desert zones at a time which will never return.

 THE PRICELESS PRINCESS.
 A book for children aged 8-10.
 E-book and print versions available.
 The Princess’s website is here.

 SUBURBAN GIGOLO: A cat’s eye view of life in the Inner Western suburbs of Sydney – a fun read with a serious message.
 Novelette-length in e-book only (no print version), available through Amazon, I-books and other e-book platforms.